Celthros/social-links-profile-challenge/README.md

 ### What I learned

-Overall I learned more about SASS and how some of the functionality works with clamp a bit more and where I might want to separate root css variables in its own file.
+Overall, I learned more about SASS functionality, particularly how clamp() works, and where I might want to separate root CSS variables into their own file.